zetavg/chromium-website/site/developers/how-tos/get-the-code/working-with-branches/index.md

 exit 1
 fi

-If you've accidentally uploaded a change list from master, you can clear the association of an issue number with master via:
+If you've accidentally uploaded a change list from main, you can clear the association of an issue number with main via:

 git cl issue 0

-If you've accidentally committed to master, then, after copying your work to a new branch (e.g., make patch and then apply to new branch), you can clean up master by deleting your accidental commit as per [this answer](http://stackoverflow.com/a/6866485) to [How to undo the last Git commit?](http://stackoverflow.com/questions/927358/how-to-undo-the-last-git-commit) -- see more details there.
+If you've accidentally committed to main, then, after copying your work to a new branch (e.g., make patch and then apply to new branch), you can clean up main by deleting your accidental commit as per [this answer](http://stackoverflow.com/a/6866485) to [How to undo the last Git commit?](http://stackoverflow.com/questions/927358/how-to-undo-the-last-git-commit) -- see more details there.